Conference Programme

 • Dr. Pedro

-Dr. Pedro Gurrola Perez Head of Research The World Federation of Exchanges
+Dr. Pedro Gurrola Perez Head of Research World Federation of Exchanges (WFE)

 • Dr. Pedro Gurrola Perez

-Head of Research The World Federation of Exchanges
+Head of Research World Federation of Exchanges (WFE)

 Pedro joined the World Federation of Exchanges in October 2019 from the Bank of England, where he led the Financial Market Infrastructures Directorate’s Research Team.
 He had joined the Bank of England in 2013, after two years at the UK Financial Services Authority.
 Previously, Pedro spent more than 15 years lecturing and doing research at a range of well-regarded academic institutions, including the University of Barcelona and the Instituto Tecnológico Autónomo de México (ITAM).